Texas Assault Crimes – Felony & Misdemeanor Offenses

 Under the laws of the State of Texas, a variety of defenses exist for an alleged assault crime such as self-defense, defense of others, defense of property, duress, and necessity.
 These defenses may or may not apply to your case facts and circumstances.

 Call our office to obtain a free initial consultation on your case.
 At The Santos Law Firm, PLLC we understand that each and every criminal case is a serious matter that requires serious representation immediately.
 Our mission is to efficiently accumulate the extent of the State’s evidence, analyze offense reports, dissect witness or complainant witness’ statements, review video or digital evidence.
 Such careful attention to the evidence and client’s version of the events will help determine what best legal route to take on your case.
-At every step of the criminal case, we want to make sure the client is well-informed of where there case stands.
+At every step of the criminal case, we want to make sure the client is well-informed of where their case stands.